-Hours of Work & The full time SNA is contracted to work 32 hours per week and the part-time Croke Park Hours SNA is expected to work the number of hours outlined by the NCSE.
+Hours of Work & Croke Park Hours SNA is expected to work the number of hours outlined by the NCSE.
 In addition up to 12 additional days (72 hours) per year outside of the normal school year must be worked.
-These days are at the discretion of the Board of Management in consultation with the Principal and SNAs.
-Croke Park Hours - SNAs are asked to complete Croke Park hours in a school year in consultation with the Principal/API.
+These days are at the discretion of the Board of Management in consultation with the Principal and SNAs. • Croke Park Hours - SNAs are asked to complete Croke Park hours in a school year in consultation with the Principal/API.
 The monthly SNA meeting can be counted as a Croke Park hour and must be attended, please also allocate another hour a month for on site (in-school) training.
 The rest can be used at